c-sanders/Quaternion/README.md

 Just as we can think of real numbers as being a type of, or sub-category of complex numbers, we can also think of the real number line as being a part of, or component of a bigger entity - the complex number space.
-The following figure makes use of a Venn diagram to depcit in a graphic manner, this relationship between real numbers and complex numbers.
-Not only does this diagram depict this relationship, but it also depicts the relationship between a number of other different types of numbers.
+The following figure makes use of a Venn diagram to depict in a graphic manner, this relationship between real numbers and complex numbers.
+Not only does this diagram depict this relationship, but it also depicts the relationship between multiple different types of numbers.

 ![Relationship between different types of numbers.](./images/sets_of_numbers.jpg)

+Figure) A Venn diagram depicting the relationship between multiple different types of numbers.

 But why is it that we can think of the real number line as being a part of, or a component of a bigger entity - and how is it that this comes about?
 To help try and illustrate what we mean by this, consider the following figure.

 ![Depiction of the real number line.](./images/real_number_line.png)

-Figure) A graphical depiction of the real number line $\mathbb{R}$.
+Figure) A graphical depiction of a tiny segment of the real number line $\mathbb{R}$.
 In reality, this number line should extend to forever, i.e. to $\pm \infty$, in either direction.

 This figure presents a graphical depiction of a tiny segment of the real number line $\mathbb{R}$.
 Many numbers